 In fact, the process can help to crystallize those unspoken values that differentiate, motivate, and inspire the organization.

-To learn more, check out the full case study for how OPSEU used competencies to achieve consistency and accountability when formalizing its talent management process.
+To learn more, check out the full case study below on how OPSEU used competencies to achieve consistency and accountability.